bonitasoft/bonita-ui-designer/backend/README.md

     * 404 widget not found
     * 500 internal server error

+#### Migrate one Fragment

+    PUT /rest/migration/fragment/{fragmentId}

+Migrate fragment and all children artifact (widget or fragment)

+* Response : json representation of migrationReport contains one of status in:

+     * none => No migration done
+     * incompatible => Fragment is incompatible with this uid version
+     * success => Migration success
+     * error => Error during migration, no changes is done
+     * warning => Migration success with warning for user

+* Response code
+    * 200 OK
+    * 404 fragment not found
+    * 500 internal server error

 #### Get migration status from an artifact json
     POST /rest/migration/status